-Because of the uncertainty regarding SMLLCs, an LLC should have at least two members if you are concerned about liability protection.
+Because of the uncertainty regarding SMLLCs, an LLC should have at least two members if you are concerned about liability protection from personal creditors.
 The second owner must be treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in California even if it is where you live or do business.
 You can form an LLC in any state--for example, even though your business is in California, you could form an LLC in Wyoming to own and operate it because it has more favorable LLC laws.
 However, there is no guarantee that the courts of California or other states where your LLC does business will apply the laws of the state where you formed your LLC instead of another state's LLC laws.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer if you are considering forming your LLC in another state with more favorable LLC laws.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.